 The British Rolls Royce RB211 engines for the United States' Lockheed Tristar airliner received their full airworthiness certificates in the U.

-The British Rolls Royce RB211 engines for the United States' Lockheed Tristar airliner received their full airworthiness certificates in the U.S. on Wednesday (March 21).
+Background: The British Rolls Royce RB211 engines for the United States' Lockheed Tristar airliner received their full airworthiness certificates in the U.S. on Wednesday (March 21).
 The British Air Registration Board granted its approval a few days earlier.

 The engines were involved in major controversy last year (1971) when its makers, Rolls Royce Limited, went bankrupt.
 After months of speculation about the future of the Tristar, production of the engines continued under a new, British Government-controlled company.

 The day before the Tristar received certificates for its engines, on Monday (March 21), one of the test aircraft made the first Tristar flight into La Guardia Airport, New York, on an anti-noise demonstration flight.
 This film shows the aircraft during the demonstrations.

 The new Rolls Royce company, meanwhile, has begun to deliver production engines to Lockheed, which is already flying five Tristars, and the sales campaign to sell the aircraft internationally is continuing.